 - Increased heart rate

 - Loss of appetite

 If you need help deciding whether medically supervised detox is right for you, we can answer any questions you or your loved ones may have.

 Is Washburn House Right for Me?

-Once you’re admitted to the detox program, you’ll partner with a Master’s-level clinician and case manager.
+Once you’re admitted to the detox program, you’ll partner with a Master’s-level mental health professional and case manager.
 They will create a customized withdrawal management plan to support you in your unique journey, and they’ll make your experience safe and as comfortable as possible.
 It’s our mission to set you up for success in drug and alcohol detox that carries into the rest of your recovery, so if you move on to the next level of inpatient rehab—or another aspect of your journey—you’ll feel confident and ready to work on yourself and your recovery.